FiRe: Fine-grained Multimodal Reasoning for Enhanced Image Generation: Data Preparation Details

 \subsection{Composition-specific Synthetic Dataset}

-To enhance compositional reasoning, we employ composition-specific prompts following the styles of established benchmarks such as GenEval \citep{ghosh2023geneval}, T2I-CompBench \citep{huang2023t2i}, and DPGBench \citep{hu2024ella}.
-We use Qwen-Image \citep{wu2025qwen} for image generation and Qwen-Image-Edit \citep{wu2025qwen} for image editing.
-To ensure the integrity of our benchmarks and prevent data contamination, we \textbf{strictly exclude} all prompts present in the final evaluation sets of these benchmarks from our synthetic training pipeline.
+To enhance compositional reasoning, we construct a composition-specific synthetic dataset using prompts that follow the styles of established benchmarks such as GenEval~\citep{ghosh2023geneval} and DPGBench~\citep{hu2024ella}.
+We use Qwen-Image~\citep{wu2025qwen} as the image generation model, denoted by $\mathcal{M}_{\mathrm{gen}}$, and Qwen-Image-Edit~\citep{wu2025qwen} as the image editing model, denoted by $\mathcal{M}_{\mathrm{edit}}$.
+To avoid data contamination, we strictly exclude all prompts that appear in the final evaluation sets of these benchmarks from the synthetic training pipeline.